nouranabil2/Lane_detection-/README.md

 4- Sliding window search:

 When we detected the lane lines in the frame, we can use the last ten frames information and use a sliding window, placed around the line centers, to find and follow lane lines from bottom to the top of the image/frame.
-The code for Perspective Transformation is contain in the saving.py .
+The code for Perspective Transformation is in the lane_drawing.py .

 5- Illustrating lane lines on image